isomerpages/mindef-sg101/resources/resource-packages/_posts/2022-10-08-post-Resources on Influence Campaigns.md

 #### **Information on Countering Foreign Interference in Singapore**

-You may find more resources on Influence Campaigns and how Singapore counters foreign interference at [https://www.mha.gov.sg/fica ](https://www.mha.gov.sg/fica ).
+You may find more resources on influence campaigns and how Singapore counters foreign interference at [https://www.mha.gov.sg/fica ](https://www.mha.gov.sg/fica ).

 ****